livelybug/foreign-trade/DevDesign.md

 * The seller/exporter approves the same LOC
 * The seller/exporter initiates the shipment
 * The shipping firm scans the goods and prepare the bill of lading.
 Starts the shipment.
-* The buyer receives the goods and endorses the BOL
+* The buyer receives the goods and endorses the bill of landing(BOL)
 * Payment is made to the seller

 ##### Home Page